 2) Byzantine-fault tolerant.
 In a few words, the ledger network is protected against failure that occurs when the network is not sure whether a certain node has failed or not.

 3) Parallel Scheduling.
 Hyperledger Sawtooth supports serial and parallel scheduling of transactions.
-Parallel scheduling increases productivity by reducing latency that occurs in during serial scheduling.
+Parallel scheduling increases productivity by reducing latency that occurs during serial scheduling.

 5) Dynamic Consensus.
 Sawtooth allows easily changing all the blockchain settings as well as the consensus algorithm without taking the network down.